alaaajjel123/99-And-More-Software-Security-Risks-And-Mitigations-in-Software-Development/angular_spring/readme_39.md

 ---

-## The Trauma: Alarming Complaints Start Pouring In
+## Alarming Complaints Start Pouring In

 ### Stage 1: "Why Are My Sales Dropping?"
 The first complaints came in subtly.
 A seller, John, noticed that his sales numbers were unexpectedly low.
 At first, he assumed it was a slow day.
 But then, he saw something bizarre—several of his best-selling products were marked **out of stock**, even though he had plenty in inventory.